SeriesBench: A Benchmark for Narrative-Driven Drama Series Understanding: Introduction

 In recent years, multimodal large language models (MLLMs) have made remarkable strides in the field of visual understanding~\cite{gpt4o_openai,gpt4o_mini_openai,vita_fu2024,videollama2_damonlpsg2024,aria_li2024,Qwen2VL,llavavideo,wang2024survey}.
 Building upon these advancements, a range of benchmarks~\cite{pope,xu2023lvlm,fu2023mme,mmbench,yu2023mmvetevaluatinglargemultimodal,shi2025kwaichat} have been established to evaluate the visual-language capabilities of these models, primarily through question-answering (QA) tasks based on static images.
 Although these benchmarks effectively assess static visual comprehension, real-world visual understanding must account for complex and dynamic changes over time.
 As a result, an increasing emphasis has emerged on evaluating MLLMs' ability to comprehend dynamic video content and perform temporal reasoning.
 Several studies~\cite{li2024mvbench,li2024videovista,fu2024video,liu2024etbench,liu2024tempcompass,cores2024tvbench} have introduced video-based benchmarks to assess MLLMs' temporal analysis capabilities through questions like \textit{``Is the man walking towards the right-side exit?''}.

-However, despite the growing attention to temporal issues in video analysis, current evaluations \textbf{primarily focus on standalone videos}, often neglect the narrative structure and character development across multi-video series.
+However, despite the growing attention to temporal issues in video analysis, current evaluations \textbf{primarily focus on standalone videos}, often neglecting the narrative structure and character development across multi-video series.
 Furthermore, these evaluations often focus solely on visual elements, overlooking the broader multimodal nature of modern videos.
-In reality, most modern videos are not merely sequences of static images but rather complex multimodal compositions~\cite{FULWILER201239,mak2012visual}, integrating script, audio, and special effects through editing techniques, as found in contemporary films, television series, and drama series.
-This oversight in current evaluations significantly limits model performance, as MLLMs frequently struggle to understand the intricate narrative structures and character interactions essential for comprehensive video understanding, especially in series-based content.
+In reality, most modern videos are not merely sequences of static images but rather complex multimodal compositions~\cite{FULWILER201239,mak2012visual}, integrating script, audio, and special effects through editing techniques, as seen in contemporary films and series.
+This oversight in current evaluations significantly limits model performance, as MLLMs frequently struggle with understanding intricate narrative structures and character interactions essential for comprehensive series-level video comprehension.
 Such limitations could impair the application of MLLMs in fields like series recommendation, interactive media, and autonomous video summarization, potentially leading to biased conclusions or skew public understanding of events, particularly in public crises or media representations.